aritrac/WebDeveloper/ReadMe.md

-_how to use jQuery library locally and over CDN and what is the difference between minified and normal version_ _manipulating css using jquery with id class and element selectors_ _We also use text() and html() jQuery methods and attr() method to manipulate the element properties_
+_how to use jQuery library locally and over CDN and what is the difference between minified and normal version_ _manipulating css using jquery with id class and element selectors_ _We also use text() and html() jQuery methods and attr() method to manipulate the element properties_ _We next demonstrate the val() method which extracts the value of the HTML element_ _We next get a taste of removeclass() and toggleClass() to turn specific CSS classes on or off from the DOM element_

 ####Exercises
 ***